Summer 2013 - Volume: 19 Issue: 2

-Tags: Honoring the Fallen, Widow / Widower / Widowed Significant Other, Survivor Voices, Grassbaugh Jenna
+Tags: Honoring the Fallen, Memorial Day, Widow / Widower / Widowed Significant Other, Survivor Voices, Grassbaugh Jenna

 My husband once told me that despite the challenges life, law school, and the future might bring, all that mattered at the end of the day was that we had each other.
 He told me he would love me through the best of the best times and the worst of the worst.
 He was standing at a pay phone in Iraq when he uttered these words.
 Just a few months later, the worst of the worst times would begin for us.
 Well, not for us, but rather for me.

 Jon and I met when I was a freshman and he was a senior at The Johns Hopkins University.
 At eighteen years old, I was a dedicated academic and allergic to exercise.
 I was not even a U.S. citizen, having moved from Scotland to Massachusetts when I was ten years old.
 Despite these handicaps, I loved military history and decided to join the Army ROTC program.
 I'd seen all the "Army of One" commercials where female Soldiers jump out of airplanes and blast through targets with M16 rifles.
 I knew it would be a challenge, but I was anxious to see if I could master this new and unfamiliar set of skills.